csolomonson/CS210/README.md

  to strategize against both the opponent and the mines.
 The amount of mines placed on each side of the board can be decided.
 The game is expected to progress over several updates, ultimately connecting to real-life players.
-Additionally, it seeks to provide features, such as selecting the number of mines in total (being an even amount on both sides of the board) and other additional features to ensure chaos.
+Additionally, it seeks to provide features, such as selecting the number of mines in total and other additional features to ensure chaos.
 The diagram below illustrates the external entities and system interfaces.
 It also describes the user classes and their way of interacting within the system.